Stephen Farthing: Life and career

 Since his return from Italy in 1977, Farthing has had one-man shows in the UK, Brazil, Uruguay, Mexico, Australia, Japan, and the United States.
 Farthing's work was featured in the 1989 São Paulo Biennale and that same year he served as the Artist in Residence at the Hayward Gallery in London.
-He also won prizes in the John Moores Liverpool Exhibition on eight separate occasions between 1976 and 1999.
+He also won prizes in the John Moores Liverpool Exhibition on eight occasions between 1976 and 1999.

 Farthing was elected as a member of the Royal Academy of Arts in 1998.
 Farthing's work is in the National Portrait Gallery.
 He showed at Tate Britain in 2006 as part of a project called "Drawing from Turner," which he designed and curated.
 Farthing painted large murals for the Cleveland Browns Football Club in Cleveland, Ohio (2004) and Aston Villa Football Club in Birmingham, UK (2008).

 Stephen Farthing's teaching career began at Canterbury College of Art (1977-79) where he was a lecturer of painting.
 He went on to teach at the Royal College of Art (1980-85) before becoming Head of Painting and later Head of Fine Art at West Surrey College of Art and Design (1985-89).
 Farthing spent the next ten years at Oxford University serving as the Ruskin Master at the Ruskin School of Drawing and Fine Art.
 He was also made a Professorial Fellow of Oxford's St Edmund Hall (1990-2000).
 Upon leaving the University of Oxford in 2000, Farthing was made a professor emeritus of St Edmund Hall.

 Farthing moved to New York in 2000 to become the Executive Director of the New York Academy of Art and led the Academy until he became the Rootstein Hopkins Research Chair of Drawing at the University of the Arts London in 2004, a position he held until 2017.

 Farthing has published extensively.
 He is best known for his authorship of 1001 Paintings You Must See Before You Die and 501 Great Artists.
 He authored the Intelligent Person's Guide to Modern Art, published in 2000, in addition to numerous academic essays and journal articles.

-Stephen Farthing continues to live and work in both the United Kingdom and the United States.